peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

  Gets the value of a parameter in this media type, such as "charset" or "format".

       <b>Parameters:</b>

  * <i>name</i>: Name of the parameter to get.
 The name is compared using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).

 <b>Return Value:</b>